 - Gin Soon Chu (? - 2019)

 My instruction comes from Grandmaster Gin Soon Chu and his sons Vincent and Gordon.
 I continue my studies with a top student of Grandmaster Chu, Master Tom Tam.

 In the world of Tai Chi, the Gin Soon Chu Tai Chi Federation provides some of the best Tai Chi instruction anywhere in the world.
 More information about the federation, lineage information, and many useful articles and videos can be found here.
-You may also want to view our collection of Tai Chi videos many of which are from Grandmaster Gin Soon Chu and his son Master Vincent Chu.
+You may also want to view our collection of our "favorite" videos on our youtube page, many of which are from Grandmaster Gin Soon Chu and his son Master Vincent Chu.